OddPrints/prodigi-java-sdk/README.md

 See [jitpack](https://jitpack.io/#OddPrints/prodigi-java-sdk/)

-Basically, add the jitpack repoository:
+Basically, add the jitpack repository:

     repositories {
         ...
         maven { url 'https://jitpack.io' }
     }

-and the dependency:
+and the dependency using the short git commit reference as the version:

     dependencies {
-        implementation 'com.github.OddPrints:prodigi-java-sdk:v4.0.2'
+        implementation 'com.github.OddPrints:prodigi-java-sdk:f3483f2'
     }